Occupational Stress and Stress Management Techniques

 Occupational stress is one of the major problems in western organizations.
 HR practitioners are particularly concerned about the effects of various stress management techniques on employee performance.
 Debriefing exemplifies a complex approach to managing stress in organizational environments.
 Contemporary researchers are mostly pessimistic about the effects and relevance of debriefing in organizations.

 Simultaneously, the body of information relating to debriefing and its role in managing occupational stress is very conflicting.
-Professional psychologists and HR professionals must focus on the development of novel stress management techniques that will incorporate the best features of psychological debriefing and provide employees with relevant stress management support during crises.
+The creation of innovative stress management strategies that combine the best aspects of psychological debriefing and offer workers pertinent stress management assistance in times of crisis should be the primary focus of professional psychologists and human resources specialists.

 References